 One of the most common injuries obtained in car accidents is whiplash, (hyperextension of the neck).
 The government have announced new legislation for whiplash reforms, including the level of compensation that can be awarded in a small claim, a new tariff to assess whiplash injury claims and a new portal to claim without legal representation.

-These new rules announced will be coming into effect from 31st May.
+These new rules announced came into effect on 31st May 2021.

 Duration of Injury